skillmaker26/Arduino-SpeedMaths-Game-/README.md

 * Used in **schools**, **coaching centers**, or **STEM workshops** to enhance students' mental arithmetic skills.
 * Helps children improve **calculation speed**, **pattern recognition**, and **problem-solving** under pressure.
-* Promotes active recall and quick thinking, essential for competitive exams like Olympiads, NTSE, and SATs.

 ---